r-craig73/shouting-machine/readme.md

 # Shouting-Machine
-## Started 1/12/2018, A program using front and back end steps and functions to determine if 3 numbers will create a triangle.
+## Started 1/10/2018, A script to input and output uppercase using HTML, CSS, JS and bootstrap.

 ## GitHub repository: https://github.com/r-craig73/shouting-machine